The1Rogue/SimpleSign/README.md

 ### Setup

 ##### Credentials
-since this is an open source repo and i don't want to have to care to much about credentials and security, you will have to get your own api key, which can be done here: https://console.cloud.google.com/apis/
+since this is an open source repo and i don't want to have to care to much about credentials and security, you will have to get your own **oauth** api key, which can be done here: https://console.cloud.google.com/apis/

 place the credentials in the same folder as `main.py`, and name the file `creds.json`